 The book makes it clear that Strassman believed that the DMT studies were illuminating glimpses into alternative realities, and not just an account of a series of crazy mental concoctions.
 On the negative side, he also realised that his subjects’ use of DMT was opening them up to spiritual problems, in the sense that negative spirits were being drawn to his subjects.
 This problem is known to Buddhists.
 Buddhist teaching states that hallucinogens might seem useful but they’re uncontrolled and can lead to spiritual problems.
 Meditation, and other forms of mental training, are a far better idea for anyone wanting to mentally travel.
 It may be a slower process but it enables the person to slowly develop good skills in mind-travelling.
 As a result, they can control where they go and who they see.

 I have written a long article about DMT, and an interesting theory I have to how it works.
-I’ll post that article soon and add a link to it in this blog article.
+The article is the Tryptamine Key.